Shikhar-G/Provider-Lookup/README.md

 ## Requirements

 This application requires Python3, pip, and [PostgreSQL]( https://www.postgresql.org/download) to be installed on the host machine prior to installation of the application software.
 About 10GB of free space is also required.

+Additionally, this application requires a **Google Maps API key**.
+Instructions for obtaining a free API key can be found here: https://developers.google.com/maps/documentation/embed/cloud-setup.
+Follow the "Set up your Google Cloud Project" section and the "Create API Keys" subsection under "Use your API Keys".

 ## Installation
 Run all commands from the root directory.
 It is highly recommended to set up the application in a Python 3 Virtual Environment.